Here's a list of activities you can do from home to keep you active, entertained and learning during COVID-19.

 A number of venues have released virtual tours, online performances and more.
 Some examples to get you started:

-There are a range of free online resources including free webinars and online courses that you can use to upskill during this stay at home period.
+The Victorian Government Upskill My Business site lists a range of free online resources that you can use to upskill during this stay at home period.

 You can also dip your toes into historical newspaper articles from across Australia over the past century courtesy of the National Library of Australia’s Trove database.
 There are currently 23.5 million newspaper pages and 2 million gazette pages digitised and available to view.